 Here is an instructional video on how to tie that great knot:

 Once you are at the water, you will have to see how deep you want your line to go from the float.
 In order to adjust the depth, you will have to move the float stop, or the float with the rubber rings itself, up or down the line.

-The float will stand up, if the hook and sinkers do not hit bottom!
+The float, or bobber, will stand up if the hook and sinkers do not hit bottom!
 If your float or float stop is too high up the line, meaning that the depth is too great, then your float will be lying flat on the surface and you’ll have to adjust further.

 Once your float stands up perfectly straight in the water and you have put your bait on your hook, the waiting for a bite begins!

 Lure fishing, as previously mentioned, is somewhat more advanced than float fishing and should be step number two of your fishing experience.
 It is also a more active way of fishing, which demands some casting skills.

 Once you feel comfortable with casting out your bobber or float, and you have caught a couple of fish, use your reel and rod combo to now fish with a few lures.